modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 For example, it can build menus from several parents, showing them both together and as separate branches.

 Provides a substantial increase in speed, although only on first page view if the Wayfinder menu is cached.

+If you never used Wayfinder before, it would make sense to read the Wayfinder documentation, because pdoMenu reuses many of the Wayfinder concepts and settings.
+You can find the docs here, or read the excellent (but 184 page) Wayfinder ebook in this thread.

 ## Properties